Grants for Literary Arts Promotion: Project Grants

 The ACCP supports a variety of arts activities that bring together professional artists and non-arts community members.
 For the ACCP in the Writing and Publishing Section, professional artists include writers, literary translators, literary performance, spoken word artists and storytellers.

-Applications to the International Strategic Fund can be submitted to both the March and September competitions.
+Applications to the International Strategic Fund can be submitted to the September competition.

 There are no minimum or maximum amounts that may be requested from this program for the Project Grants and Artists and Community Collaboration components.